 Apricots, another food that comes loaded with nutrients for hair growth.
 For starters, they have vitamin A. Normal levels of vitamin A in the body are associated with better blood circulation and good circulation helps the scalp to produce healthy hair.

 Apricots contain vitamin C and magnesium.
 Along with Iron, Magnesium is another follicle-friendly mineral.
 It supports the health of the follicle.
 Maintaining the scalp and follicles in good health is the foundation of healthy hair.

 Avocados are a nutrition powerhouse.
 They contain potassium, magnesium, vitamins C and D, E and vitamin B6.
 Vitamin E plays an important role as an antioxidant, helping to reduce stress and free radicals that can impact the scalp.
 But there is more.

 Avocados are rich in essential fatty acids.
 Essential fatty acids are a vital component in building our cells.
 Our bodies can’t produce them so it’s important to make sure we include foods with fatty acids as part of a balanced diet.

 Avocado is not just for eating.
 It can also be used topically for the hair.
-Avocado oil is a key ingredient in our conditioners and hair mask.
+Avocado oil is a key ingredient in our conditioners and our best hair mask.
 The fatty acids in the oil are combined with pro-vitamin b5 and other emollients to add moisture to the hair.

 Raspberries and Blackberries